Article updated June 1, 2016.

 How do we decide if a web host is good?
 Do bandwidth and disk storage features still matter these days?
 Which type of hosting service should you go with?
-We will get these questions answered with the following 15-point checklist and help you pick the right hosting service.
+In this article, we will get these questions answered with the following walk-through and a 15-point checklist.

 You can never get the right web host without knowing what you need.
 So before you go any further – put everything aside (including this guide you are reading) and think thoroughly on your own needs.

 - What kind of website are you building?

 - Do you want something common (a WordPress blog, for example)?

 - Do you need Windows applications?